 Advertising images that were imprinted in Adam’s twelve-year-old mind from magazines and television told him that he was more likely to be attractive to girls if he had a big, strong body.
-Images of muscular men had fascinated Adam from a very young age, and he now realized why: “That’s what I want to look like.”
-Adam started working out.
+Images of muscular men had fascinated Adam from a very young age, and he now realized why: “That’s what I want to look like;” Adam started working out.

-During the boys' treasure hunting tours of the LES, Adam started to keep his eyes peeled for discarded gym equipment—barbells, dumbbells, benches, free-weights—which he stored in their clubhouse.
+During the boys' treasure hunting tours of the LES, Adam started to keep his eyes peeled for discarded gym equipment—dumbbells, barbells, benches, free-weights—which he stored in their clubhouse.
 By the time his thirteenth birthday came around he’d collected enough gym equipment for his initial workouts to commence at home.
 Adam would spend hours poring over discarded Men’s Fitness, Flex, and other bodybuilding magazines to garner tips on how to use his scavenged gym equipment.
 Within a year, however, Adam realized that he needed more professional instruction, and he started hanging out at the local neighborhood gym, observing in person how other men worked out.
-The owner of Mike’s Gym noticed Adam hanging around, and offered him a job cleaning, and stacking weights.
+The owner of Mike’s Gym noticed Adam hanging around and offered him a job cleaning and stacking weights.
 Adam wouldn’t be paid for the work, but in return he would be allowed to work out at the gym whenever he wanted; Adam jumped at the opportunity.

 The main factor responsible for the distance that started to develop between William and Adam in their later teens, however, was Adam’s ever-increasing obsession with girls.

 Adam struggled through elementary school, and his below average grades reflected his disinterest.
 It was soon after the move to high school, however, that Adam found a new reason for being at school: girls.
 Suddenly, there was something that interested him wherever he looked.
-Adam was particularly fascinated by the more mature girls, who had more developed breasts, and many of whom wore makeup.
+Adam was particularly fascinated by the more mature girls, who had more developed breasts, and many of whom wore makeup and perfume.
 These girls stirred a carnal desire in Adam, and he started to find his manhood being aroused at every turn.

 Adam’s first girlfriend was Stacey Frumar.
 Both Adam and Stacey were fourteen years old at the time; they were in the same form class at Seward Park High School.
-Stacey was slightly taller than Adam, and she was mature for her age.
+Stacey was slightly taller than Adam; she was mature for her age.
 Adam loved her voice, which was soft and a little husky, as well as her waist-length golden hair and pale blue eyes, but most of all Adam loved the appearance of Stacey’s already well-rounded breasts.

-Just days later, Stacey’s older sister, Gabi—who was almost sixteen—took hold of Adam’s arm as he walked home down Essex Street after school, and ushered him into Seward Park.
+Just days later, Stacey’s older sister, Gabi—who was almost sixteen—took hold of Adam’s arm as he walked home down Essex Street after school and ushered him into Seward Park.
 Without a word, Gabi guided Adam onto a secluded bench, carefully placed her books on the seat beside her, rearranged her hair, then leaned forward with her eyes closed and her lips puckered.
-Adam wasn’t quite sure what was happening, but he was excited by the sight of Gabi’s breasts, which were large and round, and nicely displayed beneath a tight, pale pink turtleneck sweater.
+Adam wasn’t quite sure what was happening, but he was excited by the sight of Gabi’s breasts, which were large and round, and nicely displayed beneath a tight, pale pink cashmere sweater.

 Fear and excitement, Adam realized in that moment, are the same thing.
 Wow.
 Who would have thought?